direktiv/direktiv.github.io/docs/walkthrough/transitions.md

 Because the Noop State logs its instance data before applying its `transform` & `transition` we can follow the results of these transforms throughout the demo.

+Transforms can be wrapped in `'jq()'` or `jq()`.
+The difference between the two is that one instructs YAML more explicitly what's in the string.
+This can be important if you use `jq` commands containing braces, for example: `jq({a: 1})`.
+Because if this is not explicitly quoted, YAML interprets it incorrectly and throws errors.
+The quoted form is always valid and generally safer.

 ### First Transform

 The first transform defines a completely new JSON object.